source-separation/tutorial/_sources/approaches/deep/architectures.md

 ---
 alt: The U-Net architecture.
 name: unet
+scale: 35%
 ---
 The U-Net architecture.
 Image used courtesy of Rachel Bittner.
 ```

 U-Nets {cite}`jansson2017singing` are a very popular architecture
 for music source separation systems.
+The popular source separation
+system Spleeter by Deezer uses this network architecture. {cite}`spleeter2020`

-They input a spectrogram and
+U-Nets input a spectrogram and
 perform a series of 2D convolutions, each of which producing an encoding of
 a smaller and smaller representation of the input.
 The small representation
 at the center is then scaled back up by decoding with the same number of